 - identify obstacles that hinder them from reaching their goals,

 Counseling Services also provides consultative services to the institution within its scope and is an integral part of the College’s Safe Campus initiative.

-Counseling services are provided by the Director of Accessibility, Counseling, and Testing Services/Counselor, a Licensed Professional Counselor/Mental Health Service Provider (Temp) License #3832, and graduate students completing an internship in a master’s level counseling or social work program at partnering colleges and universities.
+Counseling services are provided by the Director of Student Services/Counselor, a Licensed Professional Counselor/Mental Health Service Provider License #3832, and graduate students completing an internship in a master’s level counseling or social work program at partnering colleges and universities.
 Students are encouraged to be an active participant during and between counseling sessions to enhance the change process.
 Students should expect to be treated with care and respect.